International Business - Bachelor of Commerce

 Degree Regulations

-Students are strongly encouraged to seek advice from the academic advisors about program planning, whether for completing degree requirements at MacEwan University or for transfer to another post-secondary institution.
+Students are strongly encouraged to seek advice from the academic advisors about program planning, whether for completing degree requirements at MacEwan University.

 Academic Residency - Credit Requirements